 Nicole was invited as a guest on Jon Gossett’s Life’s Worth Living podcast series to talk about her suicide attempt.
-Nicole gives details about her visit to the other side of the veil, and the love and hope she found there.
+She gives details about her visit to the other side of the veil, and the love and hope she found there.

 This is a play-by-play of my leap off of Web Hill in St. George, Utah, as recorded by my mother and boyfriend on social media, from the day after my suicide attempt until my first week home from the hospital 3 months later.
 I fell 60 feet and then rolled another 40 feet down the cliff.
 That was the beginning of a long stream of miracles.
 Among those, was my mother’s decision to go against her natural inclinations and social training to honor me by doing what she knew I would want her to do: go public with the truth.